 The GSPDC is a Land Bank jointly created by the City of Syracuse and County of Onondaga by an Intermunicipal Agreement under the New York Land Bank Act.
-As such it is required to make annual reports to both "foreclosing governmental units" (FGUs), which also appoint the GSPDC's Board of Directors.
-At this early stage in the GSPDC's operations it receives significant financial support from the two FGUs.
+As such it is required to make annual reports to both "foreclosing governmental units" (FGUs) that appoint the GSPDC's Board of Directors.
+The GSPDC relies on significant financial support from the two FGUs.
 In addition, it is a component unit of the City of Syracuse.